Why Does My Child Need Their Baby Teeth Removed?

 Most kids never need to have any of their baby teeth removed.
 As long as you make sure they’re maintaining good oral health, they can just keep them until their adult teeth come in and their baby teeth fall out naturally.

 However, there are some situations where your child may need to have one or more of their baby teeth removed.
-In this blog from the office of Patrick Stuckey, we’ll discuss a few scenarios in pediatric dentistry that may require your child to have their baby teeth removed.
+In this blog, we’ll discuss a few scenarios in pediatric dentistry that may require your child to have their baby teeth removed.

 1. Severe Decay Or Infection That Can’t Be Treated With A Pulpotomy Or Root Canal